thekalinga/thekalinga.in/_drafts/2020-10-21-democractic-manifesto/2020-10-21-democractic-manifesto.md

 Those who makes the rules should not get to interpret the rules Interpretation of rules must be politically neutral, i.e interpretors must to have independence The actors

+> Power concedes nothing without a demand.
+It never did and it never will.
+Find out just what any people will quietly submit to and you have found out the exact measure of injustice and wrong which will be imposed upon them, and these will continue till they are resisted with either words or blows, or with both.
+The limits of tyrants are prescribed by the endurance of those whom they oppress.
+> ― Frederick Douglass

+Q: Who writes the rules that citizens must be governed by?

+A: Only citizens, not leaders/managers/bureaucrats

+Q: Since citizens will be busy with thier lives & its hard to track all rules governing society (policies), how do we handle it

+A: We elect managers to push for thier ideas & citizens will decide which one is useful to them and which one is not

+Q: How do we handle the disputes in the shorter term?

+A:

+Q: How do you ensure that citizens are not unduly influenced by a tiny minority who want to further thier interests?

+A:

+Q: How do you prevent a powerful minority from taking over?

+Q: How do you prevent trampling of fundamental rights of minority by majority even if the majority choses to ?

+1. Citizen first in rule making
+2. Equitable compitetion (as opposed to equal opportunity) in finding truths that matter
+3. Neutral arbiters of short term rule making & rule interpretation